Events for 2014 ( CFG meetings, NYE party, Australia day celebrations & brick fundraising )

 Snobs Creek Winery

-Jenny Barca - Arndale Pharmore Pharmacy for our door prize and raffle in 2008 and 2011.
+Jenny Barca - Arndale Pharmore Pharmacy for our door prize and raffle in 2008 and 2011 and ongoing support at our NYE parties.

 Doug Carney for his ariel photography of spring creek road in 2008 and foresight to lay telecommunications cables for the hall in 2010.